daydin/BenchRestTest/README.md

 * pandas.

-These modules need to be downloaded (using pip or other package managers) and the python path variable needs to point to this directory.
+These modules need to be downloaded (using pip or other package managers) and the python path and system path variables needs to point to the directories containing the modules.